PandorumProject/pandorum-solidity/README.md

 ### Pandorum Brainstorm

 Protocol opens the Polls for open-ideas proposals, every participant in RegisterUser contract with user.state = 1 (Registered) will be allowed to publish an idea.
 Those ideas will be published on the Pandorum Blockchain, and users will vote and select which idea will be developed.
-This event is supossed to take from one to two weeks..
+This event is supossed to take from one to two weeks.
 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/pandorum-brainstorm.PNG)

 * Users have 5 Merit Votes to distribute every three days.
 The process of ideas selection-reduction will be done over a championiship-like process.